A Visual Story About India’s Silent Health Crisis

 Telling a Silent Story Through Visuals

-Instead of writing a long report, we created a series of illustrated pages—each one clear, human, and easy to follow.
+Instead of writing a long report, we created a series of illustrated pages that are clear, human, and easy to follow.
 Anaemia can be hard to explain.
 So we used clear visuals to help simplify the science.

 As Simit Bhagat, founder of Simit Bhagat Studios, puts it: “Anaemia is a silent epidemic that is often overlooked.
 Our aim is to show the human aspect of this problem.”